 The number of local cannabis users

-The study revealed that the municipality of Amsterdam has about 73,000 current users of cannabis.
-But because the Amsterdam coffeeshops are also visited by users who live just beyond the city limits, we also take into account the 22,650 current users of cannabis from neighboring municipalities.
-If you then include the surrounding villages (the other municipalities in the Amsterdam Metropolitan Area), another 40,950 actual cannabis users are added.
+A study revealed that the municipality of Amsterdam has about 73,000 current users of cannabis.
+But since the Amsterdam coffeeshops are also visited by users who live just beyond the city limits, we should also take into account the 22,650 current users of cannabis from neighboring municipalities.
 All these users could potentially visit a coffeeshop in Amsterdam.

 How often do we visit a coffeeshop?

 But of course not all cannabis users go to a neighborhood coffeeshop.
-It is known that a part of the users provides for their own needs.
-They do this by growing their own cannabis.
-Research shows that 11% grow their own cannabis and thus provides in their own needs.
+Research shows that 11% grow their own good cannabis and thus provide for their own needs.
 Users who fully satisfy their own needs will be less inclined to visit a coffeeshop.
-Not even to buy good cannabis.

-This means that every cannabis user who cannot satisfy his own needs visits a neighbourhood coffeeshop on average 13 times a month.
+This means that every cannabis user who doesn’t grow it themselves visits a neighborhood coffeeshop on average 13 times a month.
 If we take into account only adult users, this means almost 1.5 million visits per month to Amsterdam coffeeshops.

 Foreign tourists and the tourist coffeeshop

 Research by the municipality of Amsterdam shows that the Amsterdam coffeeshops are also very popular among international visitors to the city center.
-Most foreign visitors are in the age range of 18 to about 35 years old.
-Besides the fact that these visitors visit Amsterdam to come and walk or cycle through the city, 22% say they come to Amsterdam to visit a fine coffeeshop.
+Besides the fact that these visitors visit Amsterdam to come and walk or cycle through the city, 22% say they come to Amsterdam to visit a coffeeshop.
 In fact, for 57% of the tourists, the presence of coffeeshops plays an important role in their choice to come to Amsterdam.

 Increased coffeeshop visits

 The 164 Amsterdam coffeeshops are together responsible for selling to about 2.75 million customers per month.
-It is expected that the demand for good quality weed will increase in the coming years.
-This is because both the number of residents will increase and the number of foreign visitors.
-At least, whether the Amsterdam coffeeshops can continue to provide foreign tourists with a variety of weed depends on the Amsterdam coffeeshop policy.
+It is expected that the demand for good-quality weed will increase in the coming years.
+This is because both the number of residents will increase as well as the number of foreign visitors.
+Whether the Amsterdam coffeeshops can continue to provide foreign tourists with a variety of weed depends on the Amsterdam coffeeshop policy.

-In our coffeeshop we will of course lovingly continue to provide both our local visitors and international guests with excellent weed.
-In our coffeeshop Amsterdam you can find a great selection of cannabis.
+In our coffeeshop we will of course continue to provide both our local visitors and international guests with excellent weed.
+In our coffeeshop Amsterdam you can find the menu of The Border which showcases a great selection of cannabis.
 Check our current opening hours here.
 We look forward to seeing you soon in the best coffee shop in Amsterdam.